 Overloading

 Exceeding the load a building was designed to handle is a common cause of structural failure.
-This could be due to increased occupancy or the addition of heavy equipment without evaluating the existing structure’s capacity.
+This often happens when heavy equipment is added, occupancy increases, or snow accumulations on roofs are not properly accounted for.

 Aging and lack of maintenance